AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

   chart.yScale(logScale);                 // set logarithmic scale as y scale for the chart
 ```

-And here is the demonstration of Logarithmic Y Axis on a simple radar with area series:
+Here is the demonstration of Logarithmic Y-Axis on a simple radar with area series:

 {sample}BCT\_RadarChart\_07{sample}

 ### Stacked Mode

 Multiple area series can be presented with usage of stacked mode for Y scale.
-Stacked mode helps to visualize data in a convenient way for comparing different data series which shares one of the values.
+Stacked mode helps to visualize data in a convenient way for comparing different data series which share one of the values.
 Use {api:anychart.enums.ScaleStackMode}**.stackMode()**{api} parameter to enable stacked mode.

 ```
   // set chart type